Running partners

 What a great way to cultivate relationships and stay healthy!

-How Much Exercise Do You Need To Boost Your Mood?
+How Much Exercise Do You Need to Boost Your Mood?

-Do You Need To Exercise Outdoors To Reap The Benefits?
+Do You Need to Exercise Outdoors to Reap the Benefits?

 Exercising outdoors is better than indoors because there are benefits to being outside in general.
-(Read more about “why does being outside make you happy?”)

 However, we’ll say it again – any exercise is better than no exercise!
 There are plenty of great ways to exercise indoors that people love and partake in regularly.
 Yoga, strength training, and running around an indoor track are just a few examples.